zhjtwx/DeepFAN/README.md

 4.Context Information: Our training experience also indicates that providing sufficient perinodular (xy-plane) context around the nodule significantly improves model performance.
 Ensure that the input includes enough surrounding tissue information in the xy direction for optimal results.

 ### Demo
 The size of the five cases we give is 128×128×128, and the format is nii, which can be viewed using itk-snap.
 After inputting into DeepFAN, the predicted probability is output, where the label corresponding to each case is in the ./sample_data/deepfan_test.csv file, and the output probability is in the ./sample_data/result.csv file.
+The average inference time for each case is about 0.5s.